SEARCH & WILDFLOWER HOME PAGE

 4) The treatments of families and genera within the Flora is uneven.
 For instance, some authors of families and genera treatments include the latest botanical research, some do not.
 Specifically, APG III classification is followed in some families and not in others.
 The choice for such important matters was left up to the individual botanists doing each set of keys and descriptions.

-Making the treatments even more uneven is the fact that some treatments give subspecies and varieties, others do not.
+Making the treatments additionally uneven is the fact that some treatments give subspecies and varieties, others do not.

 5) As indicated below (March, 2014), in a random examination of several genera, I found species that were left out of the Flora even though there are vouchers at various herbaria for them.
 I also found even more species that were left out of some counties, even though there are vouchers for them.
 Some of these omissions could be due to the boundary line problem discussed in 1), but although that may excuse the omissions, it also makes a stronger case that including only parts of counties is highly confusing.